deadinside1880/InstaOunce/README.md

 Congratulations! you can now use this app and hace fun!!

-[^first]: Disclaimer: this app was created for personal use and is a non-profit app.
+[^first]: Footnote: Disclaimer: this app was created for personal use and is a non-profit app.
 The name chosen (InstaOunce) is for comedic purposes.